Bank Customer Scam Warning

 Song of the Mountains

-Showcases the best talents in bluegrass and old-time music from the heart of the region where it all began!
-Live concerts are held monthly at the Lincoln Theatre in Marion, Virginia with many shows videotaped for the award winning Television Series which can be seen on PBS affiliates throughout the country.
-The Annual 3-Day Festival occurs each summer at the Davis Valley Winery in Rural Retreat, VA.
+Song of the Mountains showcases the best talent in bluegrass, old-time and Americana music from the heart of the region where it all began!
+Live concerts are held monthly at the Lincoln Theatre in Marion, Virginia.
+These shows are videotaped for the award winning Song of the Mountains television series which can be seen on PBS affiliates throughout the country.

 For the latest Song of the Mountain schedule, CLICK HERE.